Biologging

 Biologging is the use of tags attached to animals to record aspects of their behaviour, physiology or environment.

 Description

-Often this can just be the location of the animal, e.g. GPS animal tracking but typically has a focus on learning about other features besides the animal's location.
+Biologging tags can this can just feature the location of the animal, such as with GPS animal tracking.
+However, biologging typically has a focus on learning about other features besides the animal's location.

-Many sensor types can be used, for example temperature, accelerometers or microphones.
+Many sensor types can be used.
+Examples include temperature, accelerometers or microphones.
+Regardless of the type, the biologger sensors themselves must be of a certain minute size as to not disturb the animal being tagged.